How Fundraising Volunteering Works

 Occasionally, Fundraising Volunteers might be asked to help with events that are organised by external supporters.
 These can include race nights, benefit nights, sport nights or special performances.
 In these cases, volunteers act as ambassadors for Our Lady’s Hospice & Care Services.
 They may also be asked to do some of the following:

 - Accept donations in a secured collection bucket.

 - Sell raffle tickets/ programmes.

 Volunteers of all ages and backgrounds are welcome to help us.
 We also welcome transition year students from a number of local schools who help us out as part of their community service programme.

 Volunteers receive a mandatory training programme (normally covering two full Saturdays), plus ongoing training when necessary.
-All volunteers are fully Garda vetted and are interviewed by the Fundraising Volunteer coordinator, Imelda Mooney.
+All volunteers are fully Garda vetted and are interviewed by the Fundraising Volunteer coordinator, Mary Brien.

 Those who are thinking of becoming Fundraising Volunteers should be organised, tactful, a team player, reliable, punctual, flexible and have a great sense of humour!